 Instructions

-- Slice cabbage: Remove the outer leaves of the cabbage, quarter it, and remove the core.
-Slice the quarters into strips, about 50 mm/ ¼ inch.
-If the quarters are very large, you could halve them crosswise in the middle before slicing so that the strips are not excessively long.
+- Chop: Remove the outer leaves of the cabbage, then quarter it and remove the core.
+Slice the quarters into long, thin strips.
+If the quarters are large, you can halve them crosswise before slicing to avoid excessively long strips.
+Chop the onion finely.1.8-2 lbs cabbage/ 800-900 g

-- Cook noodles: In the meantime, bring a large pot of water to a boil.
-Add salt generously and cook the pasta according to the packet's instructions.
-Drain the noodles and keep about 125 ml/ ½ cup of the cooking liquid.
+- Cook the noodles while the cabbage is cooking.
+Bring a large pot of water to a boil.
+Add salt generously and cook the pasta according to the package instructions.
+Drain the noodles, reserving about ยฝ cup/ 125 ml of the cooking liquid.1 lb egg noodles / 450-500 g

-- Add the noodles and the remaining butter to the cabbage pot and stir well.
-Add a little of the reserved pasta water if the dish appears to be too dry.
+- Combine haluski: Add the noodles and the remaining butter to the cabbage pot and stir well.
+If the dish seems too dry, add some reserved pasta water.2 tablespoons butter

-- Sprinkle with chopped dill and serve with a generous dollop of sour cream or smetana.
+- Serve: Sprinkle with chopped dill and serve with a generous sour cream or smetana dollop.1 cup sour cream + 1 small bunch of dill

 Georgi says